After Reading This Article, You Will Know The Name of All Android Versions, Release Date, and Symbol.

 - Android Go – a software distribution of the operating system mainly for the low-end devices – and as well as support for the implementation of a hardware abstraction layer.

-The Android version 7.0 Nougat is among the best seller versions of Android, which was launch within August 2016.
+The Android version 7.0 Nougat is among the best seller versions of Android, which was launched in August 2016.
 This Android version has improved performance and better battery management, among many other features its native multi-windowed support improved to facilitate multitasking.

 Features of Android 7.0 Nougat